cryptokoin/geocoinq/README.md

 License
 -------

-DetkCoin is released under the terms of the MIT license.
+GeoCoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.
 =======
-detkcoin
+geocoin
 ========

 Cassubian Detk